 I’m always on the lookout for new flavors, especially in soup.
 We all seem to crave a warm bowl of comfort soup this time of year, but don’t always have the hours for cooking.
 So any soup that comes together in 30 minutes or less will pique my interest.
 Enter: Spicy Chickpea and Tomato Soup!
 This soup has a lot going for it: Vegetarian?
 Yes!
 Vegan?
 Yes!
 Gluten-free and dairy-free also!
 For those looking to embrace more “clean” eating, this soup from healthyfamilyandhome,is clean-tastic.
 The taste comes primarily from coconut milk mixed with spices: garam masala, cilantro, ginger and turmeric.

-Weather denial comes to a screeching halt in February: winter is definitely here!
+You need this on a cold day Weather denial comes to a screeching halt in February: winter is definitely here!
 And some days all I want to do is curl up in a chair with a nice warm bowl of soup.
 This cheesy potato soup is perfect for that!
-I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
+Origins and ingredients I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
 I love that soup, but I wanted a “just potato” version.
 So I used the BC&PS as my starting point and fine-tuned it over the years.
-One thing you might notice is that I use red potatoes.
-I do this
+One thing you might

 One of the healthiest activities I’ve ever tried is joining a team wellness challenge at work.
 The program awarded points for various good health habits, like trying a new type of exercise.
 Or having a healthy breakfast within 2 hours of waking up.
 I was determined to get that one “breakfast” point each day, so I needed to create a meal I could enjoy and make quickly.
 From this, I created my superfood egg.
 I had a few personal requirements for this breakfast.
 First, I needed protein to keep me satisfied through the morning in order to resist the constant